movinalot/azure-202-advanced/content/1_Chapter-One/_index.md

 ![](./images/1_1-az-vwan-single-hub-ra.PNG)

-- **Deploy a second vWAN hub and managed traffic with the FortiGate NVAs**
+- **Students will deploy a second vWAN hub, a VNET, and configure routing.
+Network Traffic between the hubs will be managed through the FortiGate NVAs**
 ![](./images/1_1-az-vwan-second-hub-ra.PNG)

 **Continue to Chapter 2 - Azure Virtual WAN Concepts**